-Now apply that same logic to your business.
+Now apply that same process to your own business and your own customers.
 Getting positive reviews signals credibility to your customers.
-Did you know 84% of consumers trust online reviews as much as personal recommendations from family or friends?
-More than just credibility, positive reviews help you outrank competitors in Google search so more customer can find you and leave five-star reviews.
+As many as 84% of consumers trust online reviews as much as personal recommendations from family or friends.
+More than just adding credibility, positive reviews help you outrank competitors in Google search and Google Maps so more customers can find you and turn into new happy customers.

 Here’s the process for how to leave a Google Review:

-- A box titled Rate and Review will pop up.
-You will be given the option to select a certain number of stars for the company and write out details of your experience(s).
+- After signing in, you will be given the option to select a certain number of stars for the company and write out details of your experience(s)

 - Click Post after selecting a star rating (leaving a description is optional).

-How to measure the impact of customer feedback?
+How do you measure the impact of customer feedback?

-Customer feedback comes in all shapes, but you can typically sort it into qualitative (words) and quantitative (numbers).
-Both types of feedback are beneficial to improving your overall customer journey.
-Most review sites including Facebook and Google measure ratings (0 to 10 scale) and reviews.
-This simple approach gives you quantitative and qualitative measures to improve your business.
-More advanced customer feedback tools will automatically show you the stages of the customer journey that need help as well as aggregate net promoter scores over time.
+Customer feedback comes in many forms, but you can typically sort it into the qualitative (the sentiment of the words of the review) and quantitative (the amount and star rating of reviews).
+Both types of feedback are beneficial to improving your overall rating and ranking on online review sites.
+More advanced customer feedback tools such as those giving you a Net Promoter Score (NPS) may use a 0-10 scale to give you a clear look at how your customer base sees you.
+They can give you insight into the stages of the customer journey that need help as well as aggregate net promoter scores over time.